 The Kathleen S. Lowney Mentoring Award was established in 2016.
-This annual award will be given to an outstanding faculty member or community activist who recognizes the value of quality relationships between mentor and mentee beginning in 2017.
+This annual award is given to an outstanding faculty member or community activist who recognizes the value of quality relationships between mentor and mentee.
 The designated funds and future contributions will be used to provide up to three of the award winner's mentees with a one year Society membership and annual meeting registration for the year the award is presented.